 If you have read all of the above and are still not sure what constitutes plagarism, collusion or other forms of cheating, you should seek advice in good time from either the module leader, your module tutor, or your Personal Tutor.
 You can also access resources via the Personal Development Module's Plagiarism Tutorial and the Library.
 For advice on the Department's Plagiarism Procedure, please refer to the Department's Quality Assurance Manager.

 ExaminationsMost of your assessment will be in the form of University examinations.
-For each exam, you are required to bring your student i.d. card and place it on your desk, so that your identity can be checked during the examination.
+For each exam, you are required to bring your student ID card and place it on your desk, so that your identity can be checked during the examination.
 You should avoid bringing a bag with you to the examination room, as you will not be permitted to bring it into the exam with you.
-The use of PDAs or mobile phones, or any other hand-held devices that facilitate wireless communication is not permissable in examination conditions.
+The use of PDAs or mobile phones, or any other hand-held devices that facilitate wireless communication is not permissible in examination conditions.
+If you are found to have an electronic device in an examination or test, even if it is switched off and hasn't been used, the penalty will normally be a mark of 0% on that examination and can be even more severe.

-Most 15 CAT Second and Final Year Economics modules are assessed under a 'standard scheme' which combines a 2-hour, closed-book, unseen examination contributing 80% of the credit for the module, with other pieces of assessed coursework contributing 20%.
+Many First and Second Year Economics modules are assessed under a 'standard scheme' which combines a closed-book, unseen examination contributing 80% of the credit for the module, with other pieces of assessed coursework contributing 20%.
 The number of pieces of coursework can vary from one module to another; this is indicated in the module descriptions.
 Some non-standard schemes apply, and you are advised to check the individual module webpages for the definitive information.

 In some departments where modules are assessed by a combination of coursework and examination, examiners prohibit you from answering exam questions that overlap with coursework previously submitted.
 This is not the case in Economics.